 The eruption of the volcano at Krakatoa in the western Pacific Ocean in August 1883 was a major disaster by any measure.
 The entire island of Krakatoa was simply blown apart, and the resulting tsunami killed tens of thousands of people on other islands in the vicinity.

-The volcanic dust thrown into the atmosphere affected the weather around the world, and people as far away as Britain and the United States saw bizarre red sunsets caused by particles in the atmosphere.
+The volcanic dust thrown into the atmosphere affected the weather around the world, and people as far away as Britain and the United States began to see bizarre red sunsets caused by particles in the atmosphere.

 The events at Krakatoa were also significant because it was one of the first times that detailed descriptions of a colossal news event traveled around the world quickly, carried by undersea telegraph wires.
 Readers of daily newspapers in Europe and North America were able to follow current reports of the disaster and its enormous implications.

 The great volcano on the island of Krakatoa (sometimes spelled as Krakatau or Krakatowa) loomed over the Sunda Strait, between the islands of Java and Sumatra in present day Indonesia.

 Before the 1883 eruption, the volcanic mountain reached a height of approximately 2,600 feet above sea level.
 The slopes of the mountain were covered with green vegetation, and it was a notable landmark to sailors passing through the straits.

 In the years preceding the massive eruption several earthquakes occurred in the area.
 And in June 1883 small volcanic eruptions began to rumble across the island.
 Throughout the summer the volcanic activity increased, and tides at islands in the area began to be affected.

 The activity kept accelerating, and finally, on August 27, 1883, four massive eruptions came from the volcano.
 The final colossal explosion destroyed two-thirds of the island of Krakatoa, essentially blasting it into dust.
 Powerful tsunamis were triggered by the force.